zsims/dic/README.rst

  Yes.
 Derive a scope from `dic.scope.Scope`.
 Scopes can be used to provide lifetime for a calling thread, for example

-3. Will you support feature "X"?

- The philosophy of dic is to remain small, but extensible -- e.g. remain "out of the way."
-So likely not.

 .. _Autofac: http://autofac.org/
 .. _`Read the Docs`: http://dic.readthedocs.org/